3D modeling: Representation

 Solid and shell modeling can create functionally identical objects.
 Differences between them are mostly variations in the way they are created and edited and conventions of use in various fields and differences in types of approximations between the model and reality.

 Shell models must be manifold (having no holes or cracks in the shell) to be meaningful as a real object.
-In a shell model of a cube, the bottom and top surface of the cube must have a uniform thickness with no holes or cracks in the first and last layer printed.
-Polygonal meshes (and to a lesser extent subdivision surfaces) are by far the most common representation.
-Level sets are a useful representation for deforming surfaces which undergo many topological changes such as fluids.
+For example, in a shell model of a cube, all six sides must be connected with no gaps in the edges or the corners.
+Polygonal meshes (and to a lesser extent, subdivision surfaces) are by far the most common representation.
+Level sets are a useful representation for deforming surfaces that undergo many topological changes, such as fluids.